BLOG

 Team Management and Resource Allocation

-See who is working on what, across which clients, with what capacity remaining.
-Agency-specific team management goes beyond simple task assignment — it includes workload balancing across client accounts, skill-based routing, time tracking tied to client profitability, and early warning indicators for team burnout before it becomes a retention problem.
+See who is working on what, across which clients, with what capacity left.
+This goes beyond simple task assignment.
+It includes workload balancing, skill-based routing, and time tracking tied to client profit.
+You also get early warning signs for burnout before it becomes a retention problem.

 • Workload heat maps by team member